Prooftoys is software and a set of resources for learning and using the principles of logical reasoning.

-Prooftoys is a set of resources for learning the principles of precise reasoning – logic and mathematical proof, tailored specifically for beginners with little background in mathematics and no background in formal logic.
-It exists to be an enjoyable and rewarding road to learning and applying these powerful tools, and includes an embedded graphical tool that helps you construct understandable and correct proofs with no holes and no handwaves.
+The Prooftoys system has been designed specifically to be approachable for beginners with little background in mathematics and even no background at all in formal logic.
+Its goal is to provide an understandable and enjoyable road to learning and applying these super-powerful tools through a graphical user interface that helps you construct understandable and correct proofs with no holes and no handwaving.

 User interface.
 Prooftoys works entirely through a Web-based point-and-click graphical user interface.
-You select a step or part of a step.
-Prooftoys offers you suggestions and lets you change your mind as often as you like, encouraging you to “play around” with your proofs.
+Most things you do are based on suggestions based on your selection of a step or expression.
+It lets you change your mind as much as you like, encouraging you to “play around” with your proofs.

 Simplicity.
-The logic used by Prooftoys has also been chosen specifically for beginners.
+The logic used by Prooftoys has also been chosen specifically to be useful to beginners.
 For example its single rule of inference is just a modest generalization of what is taught in any high school course in basic algebra.

 Statements in the logic are simply formulas with constants, variables, and functions.
 Prooftoys reduces the number of concepts to a minimum, with just a little automation for convenience.
 There is no need to learn a separate proof language with its own syntax and vocabulary.